 A virtual CIO from a consulting firm like Cimatri can provide a wider range of experiences.
 We’ve learned which solutions are proven and successful from working with many association clients.

 Our IT Business Alignment Assessment measures stakeholder satisfaction and what value IT is bringing to the organization as a whole.
 If you’re trying to figure out if you’re at the tipping point and ready for CIO services, an assessment process like this would be an excellent place to start.

 We help our clients measure four key satisfaction metrics:

 If you’re questioning whether you need CIO services, chances are good that your organization is experiencing one or more of the situations we talked about earlier.
-CIO services can help your senior leadership team work more effectively and collaboratively with your IT staff, providing a better experience for your stakeholders.
+Our CIO services enable your senior leadership team to work more effectively and collaboratively with your IT staff, providing a better experience for your stakeholders.